Javier Arenas (American football): Ottawa Redblacks

 On March 2, 2017, Arenas signed with the Ottawa Redblacks of the Canadian Football League (CFL).
 He was released by the Redblacks on June 18, 2017.

 NFL statistics

 Personal life

-Javier grew up on the east side of Tampa, in the College Hill area, the same place MLB standout Dwight Gooden grew up.
-At the age of 13, he was diagnosed with a double aorta arch which required doctors to go in and remove.
+Javier grew up on the east side of Tampa.
 He is the cousin of former NBA point guard Gilbert Arenas.
-Like Gilbert, his paternal grandfather is of Cuban descent.
-His brother, Armando Murillo, was a Golden Helmet winner at Robinson High School in Tampa, and started at defensive back for the University of Nebraska in 2007 and 2008.
+His brother, Armando Murillo, was a Golden Helmet winner at Robinson High School in Tampa, and started at defensive back for Nebraska in 2007 and 2008.

 On May 21, 2011, Arenas graced the cover of Sports Illustrated after an EF4 tornado tore through Tuscaloosa during the April 2011 Super Outbreak.
-64 people were killed in Tuscaloosa alone and some 324 lives lost altogether in the SE U.S. region.

-Arenas is currently assisting the defensive backs and punt returners at his Alma Mater, The University of Alabama.
-2017 was his first year back at the university in a coaching capacity, and won a CFP national title while helping his Tide defeat the University of Georgia Bulldogs, led by his former UA defensive coordinator, Kirby Smart.
+Arenas is currently assisting the defensive backs and punt returners at his alma mater, The University of Alabama.
+2017 was his first year back at the university in a coaching capacity, and won a CFP national title while helping his Tide defeat the University of Georgia Bulldogs, led by his former defensive coordinator, Kirby Smart.